 Direct line to the kitchen

 Email is the fastest way.
-We answer in English.
-Replies typically come within a few business days.
+We answer in English and usually reply in a few business days.

 When reporting a problem

-• Your device model and operating system version.
+• Your device model and iOS or Android version.

-• The app version, shown on the in-app Settings screen.
+• The app version, shown on the Settings screen.

 • Which mode you were in: Real Board or On Screen play.